 I have been a child care provider for nineteen years.
 My husband and I first started providing care for foster children, then became licensed child care providers.
 We have been married for almost twenty years and have eight kids and five grandchildren.
 I enjoy going to my children’s sporting activities, camping and scrap booking.
 I’ve been working on my ECE degree, and I am currently at Step 9 in the Oregon Registry.
 I became involved in the union to have a voice in making decisions about child care and my business.

-Gloria has been working for the last four years at AFSCME Council 75 Organizing Department, and beginning March 2013 she started representing Child Care Providers Together, ARAMARK at PSU, and Rainbow Adult Living.
+Gloria has been working for the last four years at AFSCME Council 75, Organizing Department, and beginning March 2013, she started representing Oregon Child Care Providers Together, ARAMARK at PSU, and Rainbow Adult Living.

-For several years she conducted a radio program called “la Onda Latina” ( The Latino Wave) at KBOO community radio and for a couple of years served at the executive Board of KBOO, presently she serves at the Executive Board of The Oregon Fair Trade Campaign-ORFTC and the AFL-CIO constituent group LCLAA- Labor Council for Latin American Advancement.
+For several years she conducted a radio program called “la Onda Latina” ( The Latino Wave) at KBOO community radio and for a couple of years served on the Executive Board of KBOO.
+Presently she serves on the Executive Board, of The Oregon Fair Trade Campaign-ORFTC and the AFL-CIO constituent group LCLAA- Labor Council for Latin American Advancement.

 As a Child Care Representative, she will serve the Counties of Multnomah, Washington, Columbia, and Eastern Oregon.

 Gloria es originaria de El Salvador, Centro America, ella obtuvo un bachillerato en Administracion de Empresas y trabajaba como Asistente de Contador.
 Gloria estuvo bien envuelta en el movimiento laboral en los años 70s y comienzo de los 80s.
 En 1983 ella vino a Seattle WA.
 Como refugiada politica.